randomouscrap98/arduboy_toolset/README.md

 You can add games by dragging and dropping `.hex` or `.arduboy` files into the window.
 They will be inserted below the currently focused menu item.
-If you accidently place a game where you don't want it, you can drag the games around in the list, or press `delete` or use the `Cart` menu to remove them.
+If you accidently place a game where you don't want it, you can drag the games around in the list, or press `Ctrl-delete` or use the `Cart` menu to remove them.
 When you're ready to put everything back on your Arduboy, use the `File` menu again to `Flash to Arduboy`.

 ## Caveats